RHagenson/2019-01-03-UNO/_episodes/04-introduction.md

 > {: .solution}
 {: .challenge}

-No one can possibly learn all of these arguments, that's why the manual page is for.
+No one can possibly learn all of these arguments, that's what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.